MarwanElKhodary/CLICKIN/backend/README.md

   - [Good resource](https://senowijayanto.medium.com/securing-your-go-backend-encryption-vulnerability-prevention-and-more-3fc980f45a8f) on securing Go backend via encryption - which is #2
 - `ngrok http http://localhost:8080` amazing to access apps on other devices [ngrok](https://dashboard.ngrok.com/get-started/setup/macos) amazing service
 - [Amazing resource](https://threedots.tech/post/live-website-updates-go-sse-htmx/) on live website updates with Go, SSE and htmx
+- Refactor your repository pattern to look more [like this](https://threedots.tech/post/repository-pattern-in-go/) IF NEED BE